da Vinci's Catapult with Braindrops

 Okay, we admit it.
 Spitballs are kind of juvenile and they do very little for your brain cells.
 But these are not spitballs.
 These are Braindrops - chemistry wonders that are a major step up from the old-school kind!

-For starters, they grow up to 100 times their original size when immersed in water, can be dyed with food coloring or flavored with beverages, and (most awesome of all) can be reused repeatedly.
+For starters, they grow up to 100 times their original size when immersed in water, can be dyed with food coloring, and (most awesome of all) can be reused repeatedly.
 They’re designed for launching, bouncing, throwing, smashing, spitting from a straw, and other delightfully juvenile activities we have yet to think of.

 The IdeaCreate a recreation of Leonardo da Vinci's fifteenth-century catapult.